jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   Next is the amount of memeory availalbe - note that this is shared with your underlying OS and whatever you allocate to this guest VM will be unavaialbe to the underlying host OS while the guest VM is powered on.

   Here you have a choice of how much harddrive space you will allocate to the guest VM.
 This space will be treated as a file by the underlying host OS--allowing for easy migration, export, and even cloning of the guest VM.

   You can chose to dynamically allocate your harddrive space or statically allocate it.
 The advantage of dynamically allocating is that not all the space will be assigned right away.
 The harddrive will grow incrementally as you need space until it hits the maximum you defined.
 The disadvantage of this is that if you are creating lots of data there will be overhead processing in continually allocating enough space.
 Statically allocating the harddrive space on the otherhand will potentially lessen the number of systems that can go on your harddrive because potentially much space that is allocated is actually unused.

   Next is the harddrive file format.
 There are a few competing standards.
 If you know you are going to be working in the VirtualBox environment the default VDI is sufficent.
-If you know you will be transferring this VirtualMachine to another environment: VMWare (VMDK), Microsoft Hyper-V (VHD), KVM (QCOW,RAW) then you can choose the appropriate type.
+If you know you will be transferring this VirtualMachine to another environment: VMWare (VMDK), Microsoft Hyper-V (VHD), KVM (QCOW,QCOW2, RAW) then you can choose the appropriate type.

   Now click finish and you should be ready to go - with your VirtualBox start screen looking something like mine.
 Note I have gone through and completed the setup for both Ubuntu 15.04 and Fedora 22 Workstation as seen here.